Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Discretizations

 \section{Discretizations}

-We now present the two discretization approaches of ~\cite{Bartels05,Bartels16} and ~\cite{Sander12,Sander16} for maps from the flat domain $\Omega$ into $S^{m-1} \subset \R^m$.
+We now present the two discretization approaches of~\cite{Bartels05,Bartels16} and~\cite{Sander12,Sander16} for maps from the flat domain $\Omega$ into $S^{m-1} \subset \R^m$.
 The central challenge is the fact that it is impossible to satisfy the unit-length constraint~\eqref{eq:unit-constr} everywhere in $\Omega$ if piecewise polynomials are used for the approximation.
-In the following let $\Th$ be a shape-regular triangulation of $\Omega$ with triangles or tetrahedra of diameter no larger than $h > 0$.
-The set of polynomials with degree at most $p \ge 0$ on a simplex $T \in \Th$ is denoted with $P_p(T)$, and the space of continuous, piecewise polynomial $m$-vector fields with
+In the following we assume $\Omega$ to be polyhedral, and we let $\Th$ be a shape-regular triangulation of $\Omega$ with triangles or tetrahedra of diameter no larger than $h > 0$.
+The set of polynomials with degree at most $p \ge 0$ on a simplex $T \in \Th$ is denoted with $P_p(T)$, and the space of continuous, piecewise polynomial $m$-vector fields is

-We use the notation $\Ih^kp : H^2(\Omega;\R^m)\to\cS^p(\Th;\R^m)$ for the $p$-th order Lagrange interpolation operator associated to a set of Lagrange points $\mathcal{L}_h$, of size $N \colonequals \abs{\cL_h}$.
+We use the notation $\Ih^p : H^2(\Omega;\R^m)\to\cS^p(\Th;\R^m)$ for the $p$-th order Lagrange interpolation operator associated to a set of Lagrange points $\mathcal{L}_h$, of size $N \colonequals \abs{\cL_h}$.